 We have been guiding trips on Mount Kenya since 1996 and have full time mountain staff at the base.
 We adopt a proper approach to acclimatisation which means that the ascent is not rushed.
-We run trips on the main routes with scheduled dates but can also offer tailor-made private trips and can add-on safari's to experience a bit more of Kenya's diverse culture and unique wildlife in some of the world's great National Parks, Game Reserves and Conservancies.
+We run advertised trips on all the main routes with scheduled dates but can also offer tailor-made private trips and can add-on safari's to experience a bit more of Kenya's diverse culture and unique wildlife in some of the world's great National Parks, Game Reserves and Conservancies.

 About Mount Kenya

 The tallest in Kenya, and the second highest in Africa, Mount Kenya stands 5199m tall.
 There are several summits on Mount Kenya: Batian, Nelion, and Point Lenana.
 Despite being a strato-volcano, the peak itself gets its rugged profile from previously being covered in ice.
 Today, there are 11 small glaciers still on the peak.

 The area surrounding the peak make up Mt Kenya National Park, well known for its unique flora and fauna.
 From the lowland savannah and bamboo forests the flora changes as you rise in elevation.
 Here you will find the unique high-altitude equatorial environment.
 The landscape seems as if it belongs on another planet with strange plants and misty terrain.

 The approach to Mount Kenya from Nairobi involves a journey of about four hours to either the town of Naro Moru or Embu, where we can provide accommodation in a local hotel or our Guest House.
 Naro Moru is the base for ascents on the Sirimon, Burguret and Naro Moru routes and Embu is used for the Chogoria route.
-All our advertised prices are based on camping on the mountain but there are also some huts, mostly privately owned, which you can upgrade to.
+All our advertised prices are based on camping on the mountain but there are also huts on the Sirimon, Naro Moru and Chogoria routes which you can upgrade to.

 Mount Kenya Trekking Routes

-Views from the Sirimon Route showing the twin headed peaks of Batian and Nelion which are technical climbing routes.
+View from the Sirimon Route showing the technical climbing peaks of Batian and Nelion.